NGaikwad99/CompTIASecPlus-Prep/All modules.md

     * Rules need to be carefully built and tested.
     * Most SIEM devices have pre-defined set of rules that can be adjusted based on organization-specific needs.
 * **Scanning** is done as regularly as possible to ensure all assets are in check.
-* **Reporting** of identified vulnerabilities or issues from logs must be done immediately and in a secure fasion to ensure the organization has enough time to patch the impacted asset(s).
+* **Reporting** of identified vulnerabilities or issues from logs must be done immediately and in a secure fashion to ensure the organization has enough time to patch the impacted asset(s).
 * **Archiving logs** is part of the full lifespan of log data wherein the logs are retained but not in active use.
 Typically done to maintain logs in case needed for future investigation.
 * **Alert response and remediation/validation**
     * *Quarantine* or isolation of suspected files places them in a restricted location with no access to or from trusted networks.